-But sometimes the built-in operating system of these TVs isn’t perfect, and running too many apps on it might slow it down, or at the very least, it’s more of a money-saving aspect, and you’re not willing to pay for the next hardware upgrade.
+But sometimes the built-in operating system of these TVs isn’t perfect, and running too many apps on it might slow it down.
+At the very least, it’s a money-saving measure, and you’re not willing to pay for the next hardware upgrade.
 This is where buying a streaming stick becomes a little more cost-effective, so you don’t need to write off your Smart TV as obsolete, even if the built-in software seems too slow.

 Amazon and Roku have some really good options, and if you’re a Prime Day shopper, you can often find great deals on Amazon Fire Sticks that do a good job of staying under $50, which is the equivalent of a night out at a restaurant.
 Unfortunately, streaming sticks, while often much cheaper, come with a few caveats and aren’t always the ideal replacement for your TV’s built-in software.
 Additionally, some streaming devices are ranked lower than others based on their specifications, accessory support, and general app compatibility.